DenizD/Data_Visualization/Readme.md

 Scatter plots are used for visualize two variables on cartesian coordinate system.

 This visualization technique can be useful to figure out the correlations between two variables.
+It is also helpful to detect outliers in the dataset.

 In this example, I demonstrate the scatter plot of ppg (points per game) and age variables for the top 20 NBA player in ppg in 2019-2020 season [5].